Royal Rumble match card & rumors

 The next Premium Live Event (PLE) on the WWE schedule is the Royal Rumble event set to take place on Sat., Jan.
 28, 2023, at The Alamodome in San Antonio, Texas, the company’s annual beginning of the year showcase featuring its most popular gimmick match.
 It will crown the next number one contender for Roman Reigns, and either the Raw or SmackDown women’s title for the women.

-We’re still nearly a full month from showtime and the card needs filling out:
+We’re still a few weeks out from showtime and the card has filled out nicely:

 - Men’s Royal Rumble